logigearcorp/docs.testarchitect.com/content/administration-guide/tool-profiles/test-tool/creating-a-test-tool-profile/_index.md

         -   Folder
         -   Database
         -   Other
-        **Note:** Unless you are an advanced user or have the assistance of TestArchitect support, your choice should simply be File.
+{{<note>}} Unless you are an advanced user or have the assistance of TestArchitect support, your choice should simply be File.

     -   Available options: Here, you list those "yes/no" options that the user of the tool may specify at test run setup time, and which will be passed to the specified harness as command line arguments.
         -   The arguments will appear to the tool user as check box options in the Options panel of the [Automation Tools](/TA_Help/Topics/Test_exec_test_execution.html#li_ux4_421_zp) dialog box.